-Tapada de Mafra is home to wild boars, red deers, foxes, badgers and eagles that coexist in this natural habitat.
+Tapada de Mafra is home to wild boars, red deer, foxes, badgers and eagles that live together in this natural habitat.
 Hopefully, one or more species will cross your hiking path.

 The park is open for several activities (some available only on weekends), including hiking, mountain biking, horse riding, introduction to archery, and beekeeping workshops.

 Price: €4 for the hike (a family of 2 adults + 2 children pays €13)

 Timetable: 9.30am to 6pm

 José Franco’s Typical Village

 In Sobreiro, a few minutes from Mafra, there’s a quaint miniature village of windmills and traditional shops created by the sculptor José Franco.
 Even if the place is not an attraction by itself, it is worth stopping on your way to Ericeira.
 Kids will love it, while adults will want to have a taste of the delicious bread, pão com chouriço.
 The entrance is free.

 The seaside resort and fishing town of Ericeira offers seafood restaurants, beach, surf, but also history.
 After a delicious lunch, enjoy the town with its stunning seaside views, beautiful Portuguese calçada (sidewalk pavement), and tile-covered buildings.